Natnaiel98/Natnaiel98.github.io/README.md

 [**Project 1: World Bank API Visualization**](https://github.com/Natnaiel98/World-Bank-API-Visualization)
-- Produced a function that retrieves leading economic indicator variables from the World Bank API and produces a visualization that compares the selected indicator with the GDP per Capita growth rate for a selected year.
+- Created a function that retrieves relevant economic variables from the World Bank API and produces a visualization that compares the selected indicator with the GDP per Capita growth rate for all nations with available data in a selected year.
-- There has been a vast amount of literature in regards to economic determinants of growth.
+- The variables selected for analysis are based off of a large body of literature regarding the determinants of economic growth.
 Some of the variables that have been found to have strong relationship with the growth rate of a nation are: Foreign Direct Investments (Inflows or Outflows), Imports/Exports, Inflation, and Capital Growth Formation.
-- The function that I have created allows a user to input the type of variable to analyze, and the year of analysis.
-The function then pulls data from the World Bank API, wrangles this data and produces a visualization that explores the relationship between GDP per Capita growth and the selected indicator.
+- The function allows a user to input the independent variable to analyze, and the year of analysis.
+The function pulls data from the World Bank API, wrangles it and produces a scatterplot and regression line that plots the relationship between the annual GDP per Capita growth rate and the selected indicator.

 ![](Images/World_Bank_API_GDP_Per_Capita_Vs_FDI.png)
 - These two visualizations display that the Foreign Direct Currency Inflows and especially the Gross Capital Formation had a positive correlation with a country's annual GDP per Capita Growth rate in 2019.